eth-infinitism/EIPs/EIPS/eip-00.md

 Note that the `chainId` and `accessList` parameters are included in the transaction hash calculation but are not available on-chain as part of the `TransactionType4` struct.

+In order to calculate the transaction hash that will be used during the signing of the transaction and validation of the transaction signature by the `sender`, the value of the `signature` parameter is considered to be an empty byte array.

 ### Accepting EOA account as `sender` to achieve native gas abstraction